The principles of this site.

 It does not exist to advocate for the release of the West Memphis Three.

-Although I do not believe in their guilt, I am focussed on the crime itself.
+Although I do not believe in their guilt, I am focused on the crime itself.
 The validity of evidence against them is of equal interest to me as is the validity of evidence against others.

 Principle #4.
 I have little interest in a number of topics that interest others in this case.